tayloramm13/odin-recipes/README.md

 - create an additional relative link on the page to future recipes
 - properly head the html file
 - have elements within the recipe that need to be emphasized and/or bolded
+- get comfortable making necessary git commits and understanding how that translates to github